-Buy your Priority Entrance tickets quick and easy in advance via this site.
+Buy your Priority Entrance E-tickets quick and easy in advance via this site.
 No need to print your tickets, simply show them on your smartphone!
-Save approximately 2 hours average waiting time when you buy skip the line tickets for the Louvre Museum via your mobile.
+Save approximately 2 hours of average waiting time when you buy skip the line tickets for the Louvre Museum via your mobile.
+After all, who leaves Paris without seeing the Mona Lisa?!
 Buy the cheapest Skip The Line Tickets for Louvre here.

 The Louvre is one of Paris’ most visited attractions in the center of Paris, welcoming approximately 9.3 million visitors per year.
 The reason for its popularity is first of all its broad collection of priceless masterpieces and antiques.
 It therefore offers the most extensive art galleries for its breadth of subjects, which range from 6th century BC to 19th century.
 The scale of this museum can be overwhelming (the south side facing the Seine is 700m long).
 Therefore downloading self-guided tours from the website or picking up a €5 multimedia guide, will help you navigate this huge labyrinth of artistic treasures more easily.